albin-johansson/tactile/docs/yaml-format.md

 ## Root

+The root node in the Tactile YAML format provides general information about the tilemap.

 |        Attribute |   Type   | Required | Description                           |
 | ---------------: | :------: | :------: | :------------------------------------ |
 |           `name` | `string` |   Yes    | The name associated with the tilemap. |